HosseinEbrahimiK/CS231-Stanford-Spring-2017-Assignment-Solutions/README.md

 http://cs231n.stanford.edu/2017/syllabus

-For running the iPython files (jupyter notebooks) you should put "cifar-10-batches-py" dataset beside files for assignment 1 & 2.
+For running the iPython files (jupyter notebooks) you should put "cifar-10-batches-py" dataset beside the files for assignment 1 & 2.